Terag/kadok/docs/usages.md

 **Permission:** GetHelp

 Returns available actions from the bot.
+You can also use help with most of the commands to get more information about its usages.

 ### Aqui